Eclectic-Sheep/sheeprl/howto/logs_and_checkpoints.md

 memmap: True
 validate_args: False
 from_numpy: False
-checkopint: False  # Used only for off-policy algorithms
+checkpoint: False  # Used only for off-policy algorithms
 ```

 There can be few scenarios to pay attention to: